jamersonk/38prog_project/README.md

+# Student Record System
-(c) 2024 James Kuang Zhongchuan
+© 2024 James Kuang Zhongchuan

-Submission for 38PROG Programming Project.
+This GitHub page holds the project I created for the 38PROG Programming module at NP.